ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![install nginx](./images/2.%20install%20nginx.png)

-* To verify that Nginx was successfully and is running as a service in Ubuntu, run the following command:
+* To verify that Nginx was successful and is running as a service in Ubuntu, run the following command:

 ```bash
 sudo systemctl status nginx